 3.1 We will act as principal in relation to any services undertaken for you under this Agreement.

-3.3 Based on the information available to us and as required by the FCA Rules, we shallcategorise you as either Retail Client, Professional Client or Eligible Counterparty as set out in Annex 1 to this Agreement and notify you of this in a client categorisation covering notice to this Agreement (the Client Categorisation Notice).
+3.3 Based on the information available to us and as required by the FCA Rules, we shall categorise you as either Retail Client, or Professional Client or Eligible Counterparty as set out in Annex 1 to this Agreement and notify you of this in the Cover Letter).

-3.4 If you are authorised under the Financial Services and Markets Act 2000 and are acting on behalf of any other person when dealing with us, you agree that you will comply at all times with all relevant FCA Rules and you will be responsible for and will have undertaken all necessary identification and verification checks for the purposes of complying with statutory and FCA money laundering requirements in respect of each Principal for whom you act.
+3.4 If you are authorised under the FSMA and are acting on behalf of any other person when dealing with us, you agree that you will comply at all times with all relevant FCA Rules and will have undertaken all necessary identification and verification checks for the purposes of complying with statutory and FCA money laundering requirements in respect of each Principal for whom you act.

-4.1 This Agreement relates to the execution of transactions for you by PH in the following non-complex instruments:
+4.1 This Agreement relates to the execution of transactions for you by PH in the Financial Instruments including:

 5. NO ADVICE

-5.2 You acknowledge that unless we separately agree to provide you with personal recommendations (as defined in the FCA Rules), you are required to make your own assessment of any Transaction that you are considering and should not rely on any information, proposal or other communication from us as being investment advice.
+5.2 You acknowledge that unless we separately agree in writing to provide you with investment advice (as defined in the FCA Rules), you are required to make your own assessment of any Transaction that you are considering and should not rely on any information, proposal or other communication from us as being investment advice.
 If we effect a Transaction with or for you, this shall not be taken to mean that we recommend, or concur on the merits of, the Transaction or that the Transaction is suitable for you.

 6.1 We may rely and act on any instructions, notices or requests of any person who is, or whom we reasonably believe to be, a person designated or authorised by you to give such instructions, notices or requests (whether given in writing (including fax), by telephone, computer based systems or other media) without further enquiry as to the genuineness, authority or identity of the person giving or purporting to give such instructions.
 We will not be liable for any action we take in good faith, pursuant to receipt of instructions from you.

 6.2 We may require (but shall not be obliged to require) written confirmation before acting on oral instructions.
-You shall provide us with a list of persons who are authorised, either alone or with others, to act on your behalf in the giving of instructions and performance of any other acts, discretions or duties under this Agreement together with specimens of their signatures if written instructions are to be given.
+We have the right to require (but shall not be obliged to require) a list of persons who are authorised, either alone or with others, to act on your behalf in the giving of instructions and performance of any other acts, discretions or duties under this Agreement together with specimens of their signatures if written instructions are to be given.
 You warrant that any such list(s) of persons named by you will be correct at the date thereof.
 You shall notify us immediately of any amendments to such list(s) and provide specimen signatures of new signatories.